-What Seattlelites should know about travel amid coronavirus outbreak
+What Seattleites should know about travel amid coronavirus outbreak

 Airport officials recommend travelers continue proper hygiene behaviors, including covering your mouth when sneezing or coughing, washing your hands frequently and avoiding touching your eyes, nose and mouth.

-Since January, American, Delta and United airlines have suspended flights from Sea-Tac to China.
+Since February, Delta and Hainan airlines have suspended flights from Sea-Tac to China.
 Last week, Delta also announced a reduction of service between the United States and Seoul, South Korea.
 Over the weekend Cathay Pacific announced reduction in service to Hong Kong from five times per week to three to four times per week in March and April.
+Korean airlines just announced suspensions Tuesday for their Seoul flight.

 As airlines and cruise lines announce suspensions and cancellations, some are waiving change fees and offering refunds:

-Note: This story was updated on March 3 at 10:33am to correct information about flight suspensions.